Signalspielplatz/Chaospager-Infos/README.md

 All official information about the ChaosPager developed by Signalspielplatz

 > ❗️Important: The project is in active development and specifications may change without updating this page.
-All information are preliminary.
+All information is preliminary.

 All about the hardware can be found [HERE](/Hardware.md)